Effect of torsion in long-baseline neutrino oscillation experiments: Neutrino oscillation in presence of torsional couplings

 where $H_{\rm vac}$ and $H_{\rm mat}$ are the Hamiltonian in vacuum and matter respectively.
 The additional term $(H_{\rm tor})$ couples to the mass eigenstates of neutrinos as curved spacetime affects the mass of neutrinos directly.
 The time evolution of mass eigenstates in presence of torsion is~\cite{Barick:2023wxx}

-where $n_n$ and $n_e$ are the neutron and electron number densities respectively and $U$ is the PMNS mixing matrix containing three mixing angles: $\theta_{12}$, $\theta_{23}$ and $\theta_{13}$ and one Dirac type CP phase $\delta_{\rm CP}$. $m_1, m_2$ and $m_3$ are the masses of three neutrino mass eigenstates $\nu_1, \nu_2$ and $\nu_3$ respectively and $G_F$ is the Fermi constant.
+where $n_e$ is the electron number densities respectively and $U$ is the PMNS mixing matrix containing three mixing angles: $\theta_{12}$, $\theta_{23}$ and $\theta_{13}$ and one Dirac type CP phase $\delta_{\rm CP}$. $m_1, m_2$ and $m_3$ are the masses of three neutrino mass eigenstates $\nu_1, \nu_2$ and $\nu_3$ respectively and $G_F$ is the Fermi constant.
 To see the effect of torsional couplings, we have done some simple algebraic manipulations.

 The term involving the torsional couplings in eq. (\ref{eq:TDSE_for_3nu.a}) can be expressed as,